-5. ETAP (Software for Electrical Power Systems)
+5. ETAP (An Electrical Engineering Software for Power Systems)

 Various toolbars in ETAP provide functionality provide almost all the analyses needed to design, regulation and operation of a power system.
 ETAP can be used to perform Power Flow Analysis, Relay Coordination & Protection design, control system design, optimal power flow.

 6. Power World Simulator (Visual Electrical Engineering Software software)